Rihanna’s Latest Fenty x Puma Creeper Is Here

-On Thursday, Puma introduced a new sneaker into the Fenty by Rihanna universe: a cleated Creeper.
-The sneaker is the classic design that we know and love but with a twist, an elevated platform sole, that’s — wait for it — cleated and rubber.
-The website’s description of the shoe is a nod to her fall 2017 show where she put everyone in detention.
+On Thursday, Puma introduced a new trainer into the Fenty by Rihanna universe: a cleated Creeper.
+The trainer is the classic design that we know and love but with a twist, an elevated platform sole, that’s — wait for it — cleated and rubber.
+The website’s description of the shoe is a nod to her autumn 2017 show where she put everyone in detention.
 “The latest Fenty Puma by Rihanna collection takes classic school uniforms and dismantles them.
 Varsity jackets are reimagined with exaggerated dimensions.
-Sneakers meets stilettos.
+Trainers meets stilettos.
 Preppy meets provocative.”
 Sign us, up Bad Gal Rihrih.

 So, who’s ready to get schooled?
 If Rihanna’s previous drops are any indication, this shoe will not be in stock for long.
 Click through to shop the offering.